Tea Ceremony and Kimono Experience Kyoto MAIKOYA at NISHIKI

 Trip advisor award

-Our award-winning cultural experiences are some of the best in the country, earning a place in TripAdvisor’s list for Traveler’s Choice Award and Japan’s Top Experiences for five consecutive years.
-(2018-2022)
+Our experiences have won TripAdvisor’s Traveler's Choice Award and ranked among Japan's Top Experiences for five years (2018-2022)

 Kyoto MAIKOYA